BackofenLab/RNAProt/README.md

 rnaprot gt --in PUM2_K562_IDR_peaks.bed --out PUM2_K562_IDR_gt_out --gtf Homo_sapiens.GRCh38.103.gtf.gz --gen hg38.2bit --report
 ```

 Thanks to the given GTF file, the HTML report will now also include information on target gene regions and biotypes.
 Note that by default, `rnaprot gt` centers the input BED regions, and extends them on both sides by the set `--seq-ext` (by default 40).
 If you want to keep the original site lengths, set `--mode 2 --seq-ext 0`.
-If you want to keep original site lengths, you might also want to filter `--in` sites by `--max-len` or `--min-len`, e.g. `--max-len 100`.
+In this case, you might also want to filter `--in` sites by `--max-len` or `--min-len`, e.g. `--max-len 100`.
 Of course you can also make the original sites larger, e.g. by setting `--mode 2 --seq-ext 10`.
 Alternatively, you can set `--mode 3` to use the region upstream ends and extend by `--seq-ext`.

 Now we can train a model and evaluate it just like in the example above: